Skip to content

 Index and Performance

-Proper use of indexes can significantly improve query performance:
+Using indexes appropriately can significantly improve query performance:

-• Precise Index: Directly specify the index when the data location is known
+• Precise Index: Directly specify the index when you know exactly which index the data is in

 • Multi-index Query: Use multi-index syntax when querying across multiple indexes instead of using wildcards

-• Avoid Full Index Scans: Reduce data scan range through index and WHERE condition combinations
+• Avoid Full Index Scans: Try to reduce data scan range through a combination of indexes and WHERE conditions

-For historical reasons, DQL also supports specifying indexes in the where clause, but this is not recommended:
+Due to historical reasons, DQL also supports specifying indexes in the where clause, but it is not recommended:

 // Old syntax, not recommended